Chaplaincy at Thornleigh Salesian College

 What we do:

 Chaplaincy is led by a team of staff in school and supported by the wider school community.
-Members of the Salesian community, led by Fr Michael Winstanley SDB, regularly visit our school to partake in both prayer and social events as well as supporting with learning and sports activities.
+The full time Chaplain Fr Saju John SDB is in the campus every day and is available to staff and students.
+Members of the Salesian community, led by Fr Saju John SDB, and other members regularly visit our school to partake in both prayer and social events as well as supporting with learning and sports activities.
 Our chaplaincy team, offer a variety of opportunities for our young people to grow in their faith, including:

 Pastoral and spiritual support - Pastoral and spiritual care in the school is highly valued and pupils have access to many different services.
 There is always someone to help and support, especially at times of crisis.
 Besides the care they receive from teachers and year teams, the Chaplaincy space is always open to all pupils for an informal chat or a quiet word whenever it is needed.
 Following the spirit of St John Bosco, the chaplaincy is a vibrant and popular social space, it is a space were all are welcome, all are respected and all are listened too.
 At break and lunchtimes, the chaplaincy is filled with laughter as students and staff enjoy playing card and board games, socialising together and sharing stories of the day.

 Celebration of the Sacraments - Chaplaincy is at the heart of the prayer life of our school, prayer and reflection is important to our community.
 All students have the opportunity to attend the celebration of Holy Mass throughout the year and experience the Sacrament of Reconciliation twice per year.
 Our beautiful chapel and chaplaincy room are perfect places for quiet prayer and also for joyful celebrations.